BostonUniversitySeniorDesign/2020-sensor-miniproject/Readme.md

 python -m sp_iotsim.server -h
 ```

+For example, setting the server `-t` option to a shorter time makes the server emits simulated data faster, saving time.

 ---

 Python code can be debugged by inserting a breakpoint into the code, as is typical in many programming languages.